Shaikh Hussain Jalayir

 Shaikh Hussain Jalayir (died April or May 1382) was a Jalayirid ruler (1374–1382).
 He was the son of Shaikh Awais Jalayir.

+Reign (1374–1382)

 Following the execution of his brother Shaikh Hasan Jalayir, the amirs placed Shaikh Hussain Jalayir on the throne.
 Almost immediately he had to deal with an invasion by his brother-in-law Shah Mahmud of the Muzaffarids of Iran.
 Shah Mahmud, who was the son-in-law of Shaikh Awais Jalayir, advanced a claim on Tabriz and took the city.
 Illness, however, forced him to abandon the region.
 This was followed by an invasion by the leader of the Muzaffarids, Shah Shuja, but despite taking the city, he was also forced to retreat due to a rebellion in Qazvin.
 It was only in the summer of 1376 that Shaikh Hussain Jalayir took up residence in Tabriz.
 In the following spring, he undertook a successful campaign against the Black Sheep Turkmen under Bairam Khwaja, who had been raiding from the west.